menu

 When you are in Kalaupapa, you'll notice that it is more blue-collar than most other communities in America.
 60.00% of Kalaupapa’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Kalaupapa is a town of transportation and shipping workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Kalaupapa who work in office and administrative support (13.33%), healthcare (13.33%), and food service (10.00%).

-Kalaupapa’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Kalaupapa’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Kalaupapa is worth considering.

-Kalaupapa is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Kalaupapa is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 In Kalaupapa, a lot of people use the bus to get to work every day though Kalaupapa is a relatively small town.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.